srivatsj/mind-vault/docs/youtube-video-feature-implementation.md

 ## Overview

-This document provides detailed implementation documentation for the YouTube video processing feature of MindVault.
-This feature allows users to input YouTube URLs, extract metadata, and prepare videos for AI-powered summarization.
+Complete implementation guide for the YouTube video processing feature - from URL input to AI-ready video preparation.
+This feature implements the core video processing pipeline with metadata extraction, status tracking, and library management.

-> **Note**: This document implements the specifications defined in the [Technical Design Document](./design.md).
-Refer to the design document for architectural decisions and technology stack rationale.
+> **Architecture Reference**: Implementation follows patterns defined in [Technical Design](./design.md)

 ## Architecture